thegetty/quire-docs/content/docs-v1/accordions.md

 ## Wrap Content in the Accordion Shortcode

-The `{% accordion %}` shortcode is a “paired” shortcode and so requires an opening and closing tag, with the text you want hidden in between.
+The `{% accordion %}` shortcode is a “paired” shortcode and so requires an opening and closing tag surrounding the text you want to be hidden.

-Also required is a summary text parameter that will become the link that closes and opens the section.
-Markdown can be used in the summary text.
-It will often be some level of heading.
+Also required is a brief summary text that will become the link that expands and collapses the section.
+Markdown can be used in the summary text, and it will often be some level of heading. `## Section One` is the summary text in the example below.

 ```
 {% accordion "## Section One" %}